marklogic/marklogic-docker/README.md

      -e MARKLOGIC_ADMIN_PASSWORD=<insert admin password> \
      marklogic-server:10.0-8.1-centos-1.0.0-ea2
 ```
-Above command will start a docker conatiner running MarkLogic Server and dind the given docker volume to it.
+Above command will start a docker container running MarkLogic Server and dind the given docker volume to it.

 ## Configuration